 Considerable importance is placed on maintaining a strong control environment.
 There is an organisation structure with clearly drawn lines of accountability and delegation of authority.
-Adherence to the Code of Conduct is required at all times and the board actively promotes a culture of quality and integrity.
+Adherence to the Code of Conduct (see page 19) is required at all times and the board actively promotes a culture of quality and integrity.